mebobby2/data_intensive_apps/part1/chapter2.md

 A usability problem with MapReduce is that you have to write two carefully coordi‐ nated JavaScript functions, which is often harder than writing a single query.
 More‐ over, a declarative query language offers more opportunities for a query optimizer to improve the performance of a query.
 For these reasons, MongoDB 2.2 added support for a declarative query language called the *aggregation pipeline*.

 The aggregation pipeline language is similar in expressiveness to a subset of SQL, but it uses a JSON-based syntax rather than SQL’s English-sentence-style syntax; the dif‐ ference is perhaps a matter of taste.
 The moral of the story is that a NoSQL system may find itself accidentally reinventing SQL, albeit in disguise.

+## Graph-Like Data Models
+many-to-many relationships are an important distinguishing fea‐ ture between different data models.
+If your application has mostly one-to-many rela‐ tionships (tree-structured data) or no relationships between records, the document model is appropriate.

+The relational model can handle simple cases of many-to-many relationships, but as the con‐ nections within your data become more complex, it becomes more natural to start modeling your data as a graph.

+There are several different, but related, ways of structuring and querying data in graphs.
+The property graph model (implemented by Neo4j, Titan, and InfiniteGraph) and the triple-store model (implemented by Datomic, AllegroGraph, and others).

+### Property Graphs
+Some important aspects of this model are:
+1. Any vertex can have an edge connecting it with any other vertex.
+There is no schema that restricts which kinds of things can or cannot be associated.
+2. Given any vertex, you can efficiently find both its incoming and its outgoing edges, and thus traverse the graph—i.e., follow a path through a chain of vertices —both forward and backward.
+(That’s why Example 2-2 has indexes on both the tail_vertex and head_vertex columns.)
+3. By using different labels for different kinds of relationships, you can store several different kinds of information in a single graph, while still maintaining a clean data model.

+Graphs are good for evolvability: as you add features to your application, a graph can easily be extended to accommodate changes in your application’s data structures.